WisdomTree

 3Sources: WisdomTree, FactSet.
 Average of monthly valuations from 4/30/02–6/5/20.

-About the Contributor
+About the contributor

-Associate Director, Research
+Director, Research

 Matt Wagner joined WisdomTree in May 2017 as an Analyst on the Research team.
-In his current role as an Associate Director, he supports the creation, maintenance, and reconstitution of our indexes and actively managed ETFs.
-Matt started his career at Morgan Stanley, working as an analyst in Treasury Capital Markets from 2015 to 2017 where he focused on unsecured funding planning, execution and risk management.
-Matt graduated from Boston College in 2015 with a B.A. in International Studies with a concentration in Economics.
+He currently serves as a Director, where he supports the creation, maintenance, and reconstitution of WisdomTree’s indexes and actively managed ETFs.
+Matt began his career at Morgan Stanley, working as an analyst in Treasury Capital Markets from 2015 to 2017, focusing on unsecured funding planning, execution, and risk management.
+He graduated magna cum laude from Boston College in 2015 with a B.A. in International Studies, concentrating in Economics.
 In 2020, he earned a Certificate in Advanced Valuation from NYU Stern.
-Matt is a holder of the Chartered Financial Analyst designation.
+He is also a Chartered Financial Analyst (CFA) charterholder.